 LENGTH IS KEY

 When we're talking about size, it's important to state that the most important dimension of a cup is LENGTH, not diameter.
 Basically, a cup should sit completely inside your vagina (apart from the stem, which can poke out).

 So how do you determine if a cup is too long for you?
 It's all about the height of your cervix.
 Our cervix connects our vagina to our uterus, and, is totally unique to each person.

 HOW TO MEASURE YOUR CERVIX HEIGHT

-Since periods often affect our bodies physically, we highly suggest doing this while you're menstruating.
+Since periods often affect our bodies physically, we highly suggest doing this around the time you're menstruating.
 As always, the first rule is to carefully wash your hands.
 Then, take your finger and slide it into your vagina (as if you were inserting a tampon).
 Keep going until you feel something a bit firmer, similar to the touch to the tip of your nose.
 Good job: that's your cervix!

-If you want to be a bit more precise, with the tip of your finger still touching your cervix, place your thumb along your finger to mark all the length that fits inside.
+If you want to be really precise, with the tip of your finger still touching your cervix, place your thumb along your finger to mark all the length that fits inside.
 Keep the thumb in place as you remove your finger, and measure the distance to the tip of your finger with a ruler.
 Then you can easily compare that to the length of different cups!

 AGE & PREGNANCY

 If we go back to our initial diagram, you'll see that a bigger size is recommended for those over 30 or who've given birth.
 While this is a good general tip, it's definitely not definitive.